vladsandulescu/hatefulmemes/README.md

 The overall goal was to get familiar with the multimodal SOTA models out there and not focus too much on fancier ensembling or stacking.
 I find it much more fun to try to improve a single architecture.
 I also haven't spent much time tuning the hyperparameters, you will notice they are quite similar to the ones the UNITER authors used.
-I spent the rest of my time also adapting VL-BERT, VLP and LXMERT with and without the paired attention part.
-Actually my second best solution in phase 2 was a simple average from a single VL-BERT Large plus a single UNITER Large with paired attention.
-I leave that for another blog post as they say.

 A lot of info up to here, let's take it step by step.
 If you want to replicate my solution, here's what you need to do.